Smaller investors face down hedge funds, as GameStop soars

 The meteoric rise pushed some short sellers to get out of their bets, done by buying shares of the stock, and that helped accelerate its momentum even further.
 On Monday, the push and pull was so extreme that trading in GameStop’s stock was temporarily halted at least nine times for volatility.

 “This is quite the experience for my first month in the stock market.
-Holding till infinity,” posted one user on a Reddit discussion about GameStop stock, named The__Danger__.
-A moment later, a user named thesethbowlby said, “We’re literally more powerful than the big firms right now.”
+Holding till infinity,” posted one user on a Reddit discussion about GameStop stock.
+A moment later, another user said, “We’re literally more powerful than the big firms right now.”

 That same sentiment carried well beyond internet message boards to Wall Street itself.